What is Estate Planning Law?

-A Living Trust can be used to hold legal title to and provide a mechanism to manage your property.
+A Living Trust can be used to hold legal title and provide a mechanism to manage your property.
 You can select the person or persons you want -- often even yourself -- as the Trustee(s) to carry out the instructions you want in the Trust and name one or more Successor Trustees to take over if you cannot.
 Unlike a Will, a Trust usually becomes effective immediately, continues in force during your lifetime even in the event of your incapacity, and continues after your death.
-Most Trusts are revocable which allows the person who creates the Trust to make future changes, modifications and even to terminate it.
-(If the Trust is irrevocable, changes, modifications and termination are very difficult (and sometime impossible), although such Trusts often carry some tax benefits.)
-Trusts also help you avoid or minimize the expenses, delays and publicity of probate.
+Most Trusts are revocable, which allows the person who creates the Trust to make future changes, modifications and even terminate it.
+(If the Trust is irrevocable, changes, modifications, and termination are very difficult (and sometimes impossible), although such Trusts often carry some tax benefits.)
+Trusts also help you avoid or minimize probate expenses, delays, and publicity.

-A Living Will or Directive to Physicians is used to determine if artificial life support systems are to be used or withheld.
+A Living Will or Directive to Physicians determines if artificial life support systems are to be used or withheld.

 A Durable Power of Attorney for Health Care is used to provide authority to a person with the utmost trust and confidence to make decisions regarding health care treatment when you cannot provide informed consent.

 A Durable Power of Attorney for Property enables you to authorize a person to act in your place and stead in the event of your incapacity; this attorney-in-fact can manage your financial affairs without the need to have intervention by the courts.

 A Trust or Family Limited Partnership is used to hold property; the Trustees or Partners manage the property held by either of these entities.

 Both the Trust and the Family Limited Partnership continue to manage the property even if you are incapacitated.